When Is The Fly Fishing Season?

 Generally, the best time to catch trout is in the warmer seasons when mosquitos and bugs are the most active.
 Trout are actively feeding on insects in the warmer seasons, and you should take advantage of that with fly fishing.

-This is why we think that you should pick the best times for fly fishing – if trout fishing is allowed throughout the year, you could still optimize your fishing strategy and fish for trout in the warmer seasons.
+This is why we think you should pick the best times for fly fishing.
+If trout fishing is allowed throughout the year, you could still optimize your fishing strategy and catch trout in the warmer seasons.

-As for the rest of the year, you may focus your attention on other fish species, or you may try to fish for trout if you don’t have anything else to catch.
+As for the rest of the year, you may focus on other fish species or try to fish for trout if you don’t have anything else to catch.

 Grayling